-The series aims to provide the University of Ottawa research community an opportunity to get together and learn from one another on engaging with government and decision-makers, understanding the policy-making process, disseminating their research and shaping public policy.
-Each session will feature guest speakers sharing their knowledge and expertise, as well as informal discussions.
+The series aimed to provide the University of Ottawa research community with an opportunity to come together and learn from one another about engaging with government and decision-makers, understanding the policy-making process, disseminating their research, and shaping public policy.
+Each session featured guest speakers who shared their knowledge and expertise, as well as informal discussions.

 Cintia Quiroga, PhD